 A company’s online popularity is mostly brought by its Search Engine Optimization (SEO) team and the top-quality implementation of their strategies.
 In SEO, there are three hats you should look out for: the white, the black, and the gray.

 SEO is the magic behind a new product line’s successful launch.
 It’s what makes it steadily climb charts as we speak.
 Like most things, each of SEO hats come with their own set of advantages and disadvantages.
+Each hat even has its own set of hackers.
 Still wondering which hat your team is wearing?
 Read on to find out!

 White Hat SEO

 Wearing a white hat when practicing SEO strategies make marketers look pure.
 You’re showing your willingness to follow all of Google’s Webmaster Guidelines in terms of how websites and webpages are ranked.
 It proves that you participate in the ranking game as fairly as you can.
 You’re working far away from the risk of being penalized.
 There are no cheats or shortcuts, just hard work.

 For one, the most important white hat strategy is staying on top of your SEO practices such as monitoring your keywords, link building, and organic ranking.
 Optimize for mobile viewers and keep your content relevant.
 Moreover, make sure you’re also regularly posting on your social media accounts to engage with your audience and continuously partnering with other companies in and out of your industry.

 Results might take a bit more time before they arise, but the chances of losing your credibility are also incredibly low.
 To marketers who use white hat SEO, there’s no such thing as buying links, using automated software, and straying from best practices.
 You can improve your white hat SEO with these Five Quick But Effective SEO Tweaks You Can Do Yourself.

 Black Hat SEO